craftninja/tutorials.gschool.it/source/wip_ruby_basics.md

   3. The dragon will tell you if it's hungry, tired, or needs to use the restroom.
 That is a conversation between you and your baby dragon only.
   4. We will, also, add a few other fun ways to interact with the dragon and when he is born, you should give him/her a name.
   5. Write a program that lets you enter commands such as 'Feed' and 'Walk' and call those methods on your dragon.
+  6. Even though your dragon is a baby, it has a great memory!
+It remembers if it's fed, etc. (persistent state)

 6. Birthday Helper
   1. Write a program to read in names and birth dates from a text file.